-(thousands of dollars) 2010

-Working capital \$ 122,962 \$ 137,130

-Shareholders' equity \$ 162,413 \$ 160,640
+(thousands of dollars) March 31, 2012 March 31, 2011 ecember 31, 2011 Working capital \$ 125,711 \$ 135,727 \$ 122,962 Shareholders' equity \$ 161,728 \$ 157,794 \$ 162,413

-The reduction in the amount of working capital from December 31, 2010 primarily is a result of the use of approximately \$37.8 million of cash used in part to finance the acquisition of O'Connell, offset to some extent by the working capital acquired from O'Connell.
-The Company had accumulated working capital in excess of the working capital requirements for our existing business, and consequently, the use of cash to partially finance the O'Connell acquisition still leaves the Company with a sufficient amount of working capital to support the business moving forward.
+The reduction in the amount of working capital from March 31, 2011 to December 31, 2011, is primarily a result of the use of approximately \$37.8 million of cash used in part to finance the acquisition of O'Connell, offset to some extent by the working capital acquired from O'Connell.
+The Company had accumulated working capital in excess of the working capital requirements for our existing business, and consequently, the use of cash to partially finance the O'Connell acquisition left the Company with a sufficient amount of working capital to support the business moving forward.
+The increase in working capital in the first quarter of 2012 represents net income adjusted for non-cash working capital items offset by the working capital used to fund monthly dividends and the acquisition of equipment not financed through debt.